spectrocloud/librarium/content/docs/00-release-notes.md

 - Host clusters deployed to VMware now support [VMware NSX](https://www.vmware.com/products/nsx.html) overlay networking.

 - Palette's internal message communication between components now uses the gRPC protocol.
 The previous usage of [NATS](https://nats.io/) has been deprecated and will be removed in a future release.
 You can review a network diagram of Palette's communication architecture on the [Network Ports](/architecture/networking-ports) page.
-If you are using network proxies, we encourage you to review the [gRPC and Proxi](/architecture/grps-proxy) to review for potential issues.
+If you are using network proxies, we encourage you to review the [gRPC and Proxies](/architecture/grps-proxy) documentation for potential issues.

 - Pack deprecated status is now available in the Palette UI.
 This lets you identify which packs are deprecated and will be removed in future releases.
 Review the [Maintenance Policy](/integrations/maintenance-policy) documentation to learn more.